 Isle Display Modes

-This page accompanies the display and bitmap graphics chapters.
+This page accompanies the display controller and bitmap graphics chapters.
 If you're new to the project, read Isle FPGA Computer for an introduction.
+See Isle Index for more pages.

 Display Resolution

-I wanted Isle to support 16:9 and 4:3 displays while minimising the differences between resolutions.
-I've settled on two primary resolutions, 1366 x 768 for widescreen and 1024 x 768 for 4:3.
+I wanted Isle to support native 16:9 and 4:3 displays while minimising the differences between resolutions.
+I started with two resolutions, 1366 x 768 for widescreen and 1024 x 768 for 4:3.
 While not the most obvious choices, these resolutions have significant advantages:

 - Share the same vertical resolution; easy to adapt graphics for 16:9 and 4:3